bookingcom/shipper/docs/user/troubleshooting.rst

           Waiting For Traffic:       False
     ...

-We already looked at `status.strategy.status.waitingForCommand` but there are more fields there: one for every type of target objects.
+We already looked at `status.strategy.state.waitingForCommand` but there are more fields there: one for every type of target objects.
 If your rollout isn't finished and not waiting for input, these fields tell you which stage you're at.

 .. list-table::
     :widths: 25 75